-The Management Risk and Compliance Committee is responsible for overseeing operational risk and compliance matters.
-The aim of the committee is to oversee management of business level risks and controls and encourage consideration and discussion of risks, with the ultimate objective of strengthening the bank's risk culture, risk oversight and the three lines of defence.
-The committee meets at least bi-monthly.
+The Operational Risk, Credit and Compliance Committee is responsible for overseeing operational risk, credit risk and compliance matters.
+The aim of the committee is to oversee management of business level risks and controls and encourage consideration and discussion of risks, including the adoption and review of policies and risk limits/ tolerances, with the ultimate objective of strengthening the bank's risk culture, risk oversight and the three lines of defence.
+The committee meets at least once every three months.

-The Information Security Steering Group (ISSG) is responsible for managing the risks associated with the bank's information assets and systems, including identifying and monitoring significant trends and changes to QBANK's information security risks and proposing changes to the controls framework and/or policies to manage information asset security.
-The ISSG provides a cybersecurity posture report to the Board Risk and Compliance Committee on a quarterly basis.
+The Information Security Committee is responsible for managing the risks associated with the bank's information assets and systems, including identifying and monitoring significant trends and changes to QBANK's information security risks and proposing changes to the controls framework and/or policies to manage information asset security.
+The committee provides an information security update to the Board Risk and Compliance Committee on a quarterly basis.
 The committee meets at least once every three months.